aweeri/Strongold-Triangulator-2/README.md

 ### How to use

+1. Run main.py

-Throw an ender eye, look directly at it, press F3 + C and paste it into the triangulator.
+2. Throw an ender eye, look directly at it, press F3 + C and paste it into the triangulator.
-Move to the side (the farther the better the accuracy, try 4 or more chunks) and do it again.
+3. Move to the side (the farther the better the accuracy, try 4 or more chunks) and do it again.
-Congrats!
+4. Congrats!
 You have pinpointed your stronghold with great accuracy!
+Go get that dragon [REDACTED]

 Copyright (c) Aweeri, 2024